 Summer Facilities INFORMATION & UPDATES

-Beginning on July 6, the John Nett Center will open up for modified summer programs which have the option to run through August 7.
-Here is a letter from AD Haun with more information.
+The John Nett Center is open up for modified summer programs which have the option to run through August 7.
+Here is a letter from AD Haun with more information and another letter addressing the new mask policy issued by the City of Winona.

 There will be no charge to participate in any of our summer programs this year; our coaches are volunteering their time.
 Once the student is registered, your coaches will contact you regarding the specific activities.
 To minimize interactions, there will be only one activity in the John Nett Center at a time.
 Athletes are expected to sign up twice a week for their desired activities.
 Please remember that we have a limited number of slots available, so if you sign up, we need you to commit to attending.
 I realize that some athletes want to register for more than two sessions per week.
 Limiting the registration during this initial sign up will allow the maximum amount of athletes to participate.
 You are welcome to supplement your workouts with at home exercises and other opportunities.